mhthrh/mhthrh/README.md

 - **Microservices**: The application is designed using a microservices architecture, where each service is independent, has its own database, and can communicate asynchronously via Kafka and synchronously via gRPC.
 - **API Management**: An API management layer is used to expose APIs securely to end users through HTTPS REST.
 This layer ensures easy access to services and handles routing, load balancing, and API versioning.
 - **Independent Databases**: Each microservice has its own independent database (PostgreSQL), which ensures better isolation, scalability, and flexibility.
 ---
+### Microservices

+- **customer-service**: Manages customer data and performs customer-related operations like registration, update, and retrieval.

+- **address-service**: Manages customer addresses and provides functionality for adding, updating, and retrieving address details.
+- **account-service**: manage accounts
+- **loan-service**: manage loan
+- **..........**: will complete
+- **GoNest**: Handles package management, model management, and includes a **common library** for shared functionality and utilities across the services.
+  - **Package Management**: Manages data related to packages.
+  - **Model Management**: Handles models used across microservices for consistent data representation.
+  - **Common Library**: A shared library that contains common code used by other microservices.

+---